dubanoze/Inspection_Bot/README.md

 Modules Include:
   - Camera:  Interfaces with a USB microscope that has replaced the plastic extruder of a 3D Printer.
 The program detects whether the USB camera has moved to a new location and stopped moving long enough to obtain a clear photo.
 Images are put in the “saved_images” directory.
 Note: The module act independently of the software controlling the 3D printer.
   - PCB_Information:  An XML parser that reads Eagle PCB board files and writes the electronic component locations to the ‘vectors.txt’ file.
 To select the vectors to write to a file open Eagle and select only the component layers that are of interest, then save the PCB information to a new .brd file.
-	-shortest_path: reads a list of (x,y) vectors and tries to find the shortest path / tour that visits all the vectors.
+  - shortest_path: reads a list of (x,y) vectors and tries to find the shortest path / tour that visits all the vectors.
 The tour is written to  ‘best found tour.txt’  file
-	-gcode_generator:  reads a list of (x,y) vectors and writes them to a gcode file.
+  - gcode_generator:  reads a list of (x,y) vectors and writes them to a gcode file.
 A pause function is put in between each vector the printer is told to travel to in order to give the camera.py module enough time to take a photo and write it to a file.
-	-classifier:  Analyzes a stack of ‘good’ and ‘bad’ PCB board images and creates a classifier function to predict whether a board is defective or not.
+  - classifier:  Analyzes a stack of ‘good’ and ‘bad’ PCB board images and creates a classifier function to predict whether a board is defective or not.